 SUBMIT A PROPOSAL - Beginning February 19, 2018

-ISPRC is accepting proposals until April 23, 2018 for our 2018 Diversity Challenge - "Making Race and Culture Work in the STEM Era: Bringing All People to the Forefront," October 19-20, 2018 at Boston College.
+ISPRC has extended the date for accepting proposals for our 2018 Diversity Challenge - "Making Race and Culture Work in the STEM Era: Bringing All People to the Forefront," October 19-20, 2018 at Boston College.
 We are pleased to offer you two methods to submit your Diversity Challlenge proposal.
 To submit your proposal(s), you can:

 - Submit Online using the link below (*preferred method)

 - Download the proposal forms and email them to email@example.com